KatherineMichel/digital-commonplace/README.md

 https://twitter.com/sriramk/status/1280559398763413504 | Sriram Krishnan on Twitter: "This is a fantastic demo from @plibin You immediately “get” it" / Twitter https://www.producthunt.com/posts/mmhmm | mmhmm - Bring yourself and your personality into your video chats | Product Hunt

+https://news.ycombinator.com/item?id=23888215 | How to Gradually Exit Twitter | Hacker News https://balajis.com/set-up-a-paid-newsletter-at-your-own-domain/ | Set up a Paid Newsletter at Your Own Domain https://github.com/KatherineMichel/Lyra | KatherineMichel/Lyra: A paid-members theme for Ghost https://balajis.com/how-to-gradually-exit-twitter/ | How to Gradually Exit Twitter https://ghost.org/about/ | About Ghost - The Open Source Publishing Platform https://twitter.com/balajis/status/1284473850894270465 | balajis.com on Twitter: "It's time to gradually exit Twitter.
+While Substack is great, it's better to set up a paid newsletter at your own domain.
+You can do this in an hour and maintain it for less than $30 per month.
+I wrote up a tutorial here to walk you through it: https://t.co/VCJH4vmtIV" / Twitter

 https://twitter.com/boo/status/1268006424551944192 | bruce falck() 🦗 on Twitter: "I believe in these principles 🏻" / Twitter

 Important